 The Department of Energy and Environment (DOEE) solicits grant applications from eligible entities (called "Applicant" or "Applicants").
-The goals of this Request for Partners (RFP) are to improve public knowledge of indoor air quality in the District.
+The goal of this Request for Applications (RFA) is to increase public participation in District-wide air quality decisions and empower residents to be better advocates regarding air quality issues.
+The Environmental Services Administration - Air Quality Division (AQD) of DOEE will administer this RFA.